dovetail-lab/fabric-samples/marble-private/README.md

 The `build` script uses a `dovetail-tools` docker container to build the chaincode model into a CDS package that can be installed on any fabric network.

-## Install and test chaincode using fabric sample first-network
+## Install and test chaincode using fabric test-network

-Start Hyperledger Fabric first-network with CouchDB:
+Start Hyperledger Fabric test-network with CouchDB:

 ```bash
 cd /path/to/dovetail-lab/fabric-samples/marble-private